+Purpose 1.3.
 Thus, the purpose of this paper is

-- (C) to reconsider history of western philosophy from the quantum theoretical point of view And, as mentioned in Preface, we show that the answers of the following two biggest unsolved problems (D_1) and D_2 in western philosophy are direct consequences of Assertion 1.2: - (D1) Did western philosophy [0 1 6 8] make progress?
-Or what is the measure of "progress"? - (D2) Why has useless western philosophy [@ 1 6 8] been prospering?
-Or Why did Western philosophy prosper only in the West? - ♠Note 1.3.
+- (C1) to reconsider history of western philosophy from the quantum theoretical point of view - (C2) to investigate dualistic idealism (i.e., to find a firm theory in dualistic idealism)

+Or, equivalently, to answer the following two:

+- (C3) The mind-body problem (i.e., How are "mind" and "body" connected?) - (C4) The causal problem (i.e., What is "causality"?) - ♠Note 1.4.
 It should be noted that Einstein's success is due to the proposal of "the language called the theory of relativity".
-On the other hand, we think that - (\$\pmu_4\$) philosophers failed because they did not propose a suitable language.
+On the other hand, we think that - (\sharp_4) philosophers failed because they did not propose a suitable language.